Evidence-aware Fake News Detection with Graph Neural Networks: experiments

 \subsubsection{Implementation Details}

 We introduce the specific settings in our experiments including hyperparameters, training settings, and the experimental environment.

-\textbf{Hyperparameter and training settings.}\quad Following previous work \cite{popat2018declare, vo2021hierarchical}, we utilize the same data split\footnote{https://github.com/nguyenvo09/EACL2021/tree/main/formatted\_data/declare} to train and test our model.
+Following previous work \cite{popat2018declare, vo2021hierarchical}, we utilize the same data split\footnote{https://github.com/nguyenvo09/EACL2021/tree/main/formatted\_data/declare} to train and test our model.
 We also report 5-fold cross validation results, where 4 folds are used for training and the rest one fold is for testing.
 We utilize Adam optimizer with a learning rate \(lr=0.0001\) and weight decay \(decay=0.001\).
 The model early stops when F1-macro does not increase in 10 epochs and the maximum number of epoch is 100.
 We set the maximum length of claims and evidences in both datasets as 30 and 100, respectively.
 The number of evidences \(n = 30\) and the batch size is 32.
 We set the redundancy discarding rate \(r = 0.4\), i.e., \(k = rl_e\) will be filtered out in a semantic refinement layer, where \(l_e\) is the length of evidence.
 The number of semantics encoder layer \(T_E = 1\) and evidence semantics miner layer \(T_R = 1\).
 The number of word-level and document-level attentive readout head as 5 and 2 for Snopes (3 and 1 for PolitiFact), the dimension of publisher and speaker embedding is both 128, following the work \cite{vo2021hierarchical}.
 We use the Glove pretrained embedding with the dimension \(d=300\) for all baselines for a fair comparison.

-\textbf{Experimental environment.}\quad We conduct all experiments using PyTorch 1.5.1 on a Linux server equipped with 8 GeForce RTX 3090 GPUs (with 24GB memory each) and 12 AMD EPYC 7742 (256) CPUs @ 2.250GHz.
+We conduct all experiments using PyTorch 1.5.1 on a Linux server equipped with GeForce RTX 3090 GPUs (with 24GB memory each) and AMD EPYC 7742 (256) CPUs.